-A \$5 per copy fee is charged for transcripts ordered with standard processing - processed within 7 working days of request and payment.
-A \$15 per copy fee is charged for rush requests, which are processed within 24 business hours.
+A \$5 per copy fee is charged for official transcripts ordered with standard processing (printed within 7 working days).
+A \$15 per copy fee is charged for rush requests (printed within 24 business hours).
 Processing time does not include mail/delivery time, and appropriate postage fees are charged for transcripts that are sent outside of the United States.
-For an additional \$2.50 processing fee, transcripts may be ordered online via the National Student Clearinghouse (debit or credit card payment and a valid email address are required).
+For an additional processing fee, transcripts may be ordered online via the National Student Clearinghouse Transcript Ordering Center (https://tsorder.studentclearinghouse.org/school/ficecode/01122000) (debit or credit card payment and a valid email address are required).